Website icon Xpert.Digital

 • Neglecting other growth factors: One-sided dependence on consumption can be problematic in the long term.

-• Private debt: Higher credit-based consumption can lead to financial instability.
+• Private debt: Increased consumption on credit can lead to financial instability.

-Germany faces significant economic challenges, but also has opportunities that need to be exploited.
-Growth of 2% would already be a success under current conditions.
-In the medium term, promoting future industries, strengthening consumption and structural reforms could lay the foundation for a sustainable economic recovery.
-However, a “buzzing” economy requires broader progress, particularly in digitalization, innovation and international competitiveness.
+Germany faces significant economic challenges, but also opportunities that must be seized.
+Under current conditions, growth of 2% would already be considered a success.
+In the medium term, promoting future-oriented industries, strengthening consumer spending, and implementing structural reforms could lay the foundation for a sustainable economic recovery.
+However, a truly thriving economy requires more far-reaching progress, particularly in digitalization, innovation, and international competitiveness.

-Expected economic development for 2025 according to GDP in different countries
+Expected economic development for 2025 according to GDP in the various countries

-Expected economic development for 2025 according to GDP in the various countries – Image: Xpert.Digital
+Expected economic development for 2025 by GDP in different countries – Image: Xpert.Digital

 India